Douglas Deslauriers for Richmond

 Views

 Town Councilors are elected as public representatives.
-They should listen to every voice and choose the best course of action with their recommendations in mind.
-Collaboration with the town staff, state officials, and Richmond community is an essential part of effectively utilizing the position.
+They should listen to every voice and choose the best course of action with those recommendations in mind.
+Collaboration with the town staff, state officials, and Richmond community is essential to be an effective Town Council member.

-Decisions made should be transparent and justified.
-Available information should be published for residents to understand decisions to be made.
+Decisions should be transparent and justified.
+Available information should be published so residents can follow and understand how decisions are made.
 Elected representatives should be public servants and lead by example.

 Commitment

-I will keep open communication with the town residents, regardless of political affiliation.
+I will keep open communication with town residents, regardless of political affiliation.
 My votes will be transparent and rationalized.
-I will work with town staff, and will be available to the Richmond community.
+I will work with town staff and will be available to the Richmond community.

 Sustainable Growth